 The Quantity Surveying (QS) programme is also acknowledged and accredited by local and international professional boards, including the Board of Quantity Surveyors Malaysia (BQSM), Royal Institution of Chartered Surveyors (RICS) and the Pacific Association of Quantity Surveyors (PAQS).
 The RICS and PAQS accreditations place our QS graduates on par with international standards, meeting the requirements for Professional Quantity Surveyors from over 140 countries.
 Our graduates will also gain automatic membership to BQSM upon graduation.

-Our programmes meet the rigorous standards of these professional accreditation boards, due to our stringent entry requirements, comprehensive curriculum, students’ work and achievements, as well as the qualified teaching faculty.
+Our programmes meet the rigorous standards of these professional accreditation boards, due to our stringent entry requirements, comprehensive curriculum, students’ work and achievements, resources as well as the qualified teaching faculty.

 The Board of Architects Malaysia or Lembaga Arkitek Malaysia (LAM) is the Malaysian statutory authority responsible for the enforcement of the Architects Act.

-The world’s leading professional body for qualifications and standards in property
+The world’s leading professional body for qualifications and standards in property.

-A statutory body governing the quantity surveying profession and promoting the growth of the quantity surveying profession
+A statutory body governing the quantity surveying profession and promoting the growth of the Quantity Surveying profession.

 At SABD, our goal is to elevate our research centre, The Center for Modern Architecture Studies in Southeast Asia (MASSA), into a renowned research centre in Southeast Asia.